grindsa/acme2certifier/docs/openssl.md

 some remarks:

-- certificates and CRls will be signed with sha256
+- certificates and CRLs will be signed with sha256
 - during enrollment all extensions included in the csr will be copied to the certificate.
 Don’t tell me that this is a bad idea.
 Read the first two sentences of this page instead.
 - the CRL "next update interval" is 7days